bcgov/mines-digital-trust/openshift/README.md

 We will use `dev` and `mines-permitting-*` for the following examples.

 #### First time build and deployment
-The first build and deployment into a namespace/environment requires some manual intervention and startup considerations.
+The first build and deployment into a namespace/environment require some manual intervention and startup considerations.

 ##### one time only tasks
-We only need to build these images once (unless security and bugfixes are made to the underlying code).
+We only need to build these images once (unless security and bug fixes are made to the underlying code).

 1. build db image
 1. build mines-permitting-agent image